KPdir/kpdir.github.io/about.md

 <h2> About </h2>

 <p>
 Hi!!
 I am a Data Scientist based in Vancouver, BC.
 My expertise is Applied Statistics, Machine Learning, Signal Processing and Software Development focussed on Data Analytics.
-Given my strong technical background and Business Analytics experience, I am able to work on a variety of problems across industry domains to come up with data-driven solutions to improve customer experiences, increase operational efficiency and drive up profitability.
+Given my strong technical background and Business Analytics experience, I am able to work on a variety of problems across industry domains to come up with data-driven solutions to improve customer experiences and to increase operational efficiency and profitability.
 <br><br>
 Other than that, I enjoy working on independent projects that interest me, playing soccer and parenting :).
 I am a free and open source software enthusiast and love tinkering with electronics and computers (sometimes ill-advisedly!).
 <br><br>